 For new students, the basis for class standing will be transferable credits on transcripts submitted to the Office of Admission.
-For continuing students, the basis for class standing will be academic units reflected on their NDNU transcripts.
+For continuing students, the basis for class standing will be academic units reflected on the NDNU transcripts.
+Any student requesting an exemption must submit an exemption form to HRL for approval.
+Failure to attain an approved exemption from the HRL will automatically result in the posting of the semester housing and meal plan charges to the student's NDNU account.